Powerful Strategies for Maximizing COMPREHENSIBLE INPUT in the Target Language (Grades 6-12)

 Outstanding Strategies You Can Use Immediately

-- Highly effective strategies for increasing the level of comprehensible input in every world language class you teach in the classroom or online
+- Highly effective strategies for increasing the level of comprehensible input in every world language class you teach in the classroom

 - How to stay in the target language AND have your students understand

 - Numerous quick and easy formative assessments to check for understanding